Dannemann/java-string-compressor/README.md

 Fast!
 Tiny milliseconds to compress a 10 MB string.
 Check out the benchmarks.

+Well tested!
 See the test directory for usage examples and edge cases.

 ### 4‑bit compressor (`FourBitAsciiCompressor`)